 Gun control activists marching 50 miles to Smith & Wesson HQ

-David Hogg, a survivor of February’s massacre at a high school in Parkland, Florida, was among Thursday’s marchers.
-He stressed the importance of turning the energy of nationwide demonstrations into political change in elections.
+As he set off with marchers, David Hogg, a survivor of the February massacre at a Parkland high school who has since become a prominent gun control advocate, emphasized the importance of turning the energy of nationwide demonstrations into lasting political change.

-Manuel and Patricia Oliver, parents of a Parkland shooting victim who also joined marchers, criticized Smith & Wesson for making the weapon that killed their son and 16 others.
+Manuel and Patricia Oliver, the parents of a Parkland shooting victim, also joined marchers and condemned Smith & Wesson for making the powerful rifle used to kill their 17-year-old son, Joaquin Oliver, and 16 others at Marjory Stoneman Douglas High School.